gravitational/careers/challenges/systems/challenge.md

 ### CLI

-* CLI should be able to connect to worker service and schedule several jobs.
+* CLI should be able to connect to worker service and start, stop, get status, and output of a job.
-* CLI should be able to query result of the job execution and fetch its output.

 ## Level 2